 1. Kumamoto Castle

 The landmark of the Kumamoto city and one of the 3 greatest castles in Japan.
 Kumamoto Castle (熊本城) has been hugely destroyed by the earthquake in 2016 and the repair has started in June which may take decades to restore fully.
-In 2019, the restoration of the main tower has been completed, and visitors can see the close-up view.
+Now the restoration of the main tower has been completed, and visitors can see the close-up view.

 2. Suizenji Park

 Suizenji Park (水前寺公園) is a picturesque traditional Japanese style garden located in Kumamoto city which was built in 17 century.
 The park consists of

 3. Tsujunkyo Bridge